ciren/cilib-tutorial/src/pages/rvar/class.md

 ## RVar Class

-Now that we have some introductory knowledge as to how `RVar` works we should distinguish between the RVar class and it's companion object.
+Now that we have some introductory knowledge as to how `RVar` works we should distinguish between the RVar class and its companion object.
-The easiest way to do this is look at the the methods that each offer.
+The easiest way to do this is to look at the the methods that each offer.

 In this section, as is the theme of this book,
 I will cover each method to help you understand functionally the `RVar` class has to offer.
-This wil also serve as documentation to the class.
+This will also serve as documentation to the class.
 At a quick glance we will be covering

 ```scala
 run(initial: RNG): (RNG, A)